fastoch/Networking/Computer_Networking.md

   SNAT is not flexible and leads to scalability issues.
 An individual routable IP address must be kept for every device that requires access outside of the local network.
 As the network grows, you need to increase the amount of public IP addresses that are under your control.
-That quickly gets expansive and complicated.
+That can quickly become expensive and complicated.

 - **Dynamic NAT (DNAT)**: the NAT-enabled router dynamically assigns a routable IP address to devices from a pool of available public IP addresses.